mussa-shirazi-imply/imply-kubernetes/README.md

 ```

-You need to wait a minute or two for the pods in the `ingress-nginx` namespace.
+You need to wait a minute or two for the pod `ingress-nginx-controller-` to come up in the `ingress-nginx` namespace.
+You may have different pod name as kubernetes deployment have dynamic name.

 ```
  kubectl get pods -n ingress-nginx